Submitted by thewhippinpost on Tue, 28/11/2006 - 18:13.

 What to do?

-• Don't monitor at loud volumes - Conversational volume is just fine.
+• Don't monitor at loud volumes - conversational volume is just fine.

-• Do lots of referencing, often: Make adjustments and listen to it with other instruments, AKA, A/B testing.
+• Do lots of referencing, often: Make adjustments and listen to it with other instruments, AKA: A/B testing.

-• Reference with professionally-recorded CD's.
+• Reference with professionally-recorded CDs.

 • Try referencing the mix in mono to see if the overall balance of instruments is clear and even.